peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note20>(20)</sup> In the [Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast), the _contrast ratio_ of two colors is `(RelLum(brighter) + 0.05) / (RelLum(darker) + 0.05)`, where `RelLum(color)` is the "relative luminance" of a color as defined in the guidelines, `brighter` is the color with higher `RelLum`; and `darker` is the other color.
 In general, under those guidelines, a _contrasting color_ is one whose contrast ratio with another color is 4.5 or greater (or 7 or greater for a stricter conformance level).

-For companded sRGB 8/8/8 colors, `RelLum(color)` is effectively equivalent to the `Luminance` method given in the pseudocode, but with the guidelines using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.
+For companded sRGB 8/8/8 colors, `RelLum(color)` is effectively equivalent to `LuminanceSRGB(color)`, but with the guidelines using a different version of `LinearFromsRGB`, with 0.03928 (the value used in the sRGB proposal) rather than 0.04045, but this difference doesn't affect the result for such 8/8/8 colors.  `RelLum(color)` is equivalent to [`Luminance(color)`](#Relative_Luminance_Grayscale) whenever conformance to the guidelines is not important.

 A small percentage of people have [defective color vision](https://peteroupc.github.io/suppcolor.html#Defective_and_Animal_Color_Vision) and so may find certain colors harder to distinguish.
 However, according to ["Understanding WCAG 2.0"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html), "effective [luminance contrast](#Relative_Luminance_Grayscale) can generally be computed without regard to specific color deficiency, except for the use of predominantly long wavelength colors [such as red] against darker colors ... for [people with] protanopia".